Recent Comments

 Season 2 Episode 1

-PETA (People for the Ethical Treatment of Animals) is against all forms of medical testing involving animals – regardless of the potential benefits to human beings… PETA supports banning the ownership of pets and advocates releasing them into the wild… It’s enough to make a vegetarian eat meat!
+PETA (Public for the Ethical Treatment of Animals) is against all forms of medical testing involving animals – regardless of the potential benefits to human beings… PETA supports banning the ownership of pets and advocates releasing them into the wild… It’s enough to make a vegetarian eat meat!

 Streaming: